amenaruya/AsyncSocketPubSub/README.md

 ### Server and Client

 `pubsub` module can send/receive the dict objects.
-This module alse can do that as well.
+This module also can do that as well.

 Socket server: